hanneshayashi/terraform-provider-gdrive/docs/data-sources/permissions.md

 page_title: "gdrive_permissions Data Source - terraform-provider-gdrive"
 subcategory: ""
 description: |-
-  Returns a list of all permissions set on a file or Shared Drive
+  Returns the list of all permissions on a file or Shared Drive
 ---

 # gdrive_permissions (Data Source)

-Returns a list of all permissions set on a file or Shared Drive
+Returns the list of all permissions on a file or Shared Drive

 ## Example Usage